ZhuRuncong/Split30/Solution.md

 $$p \approx 0.365$$

-This means that, on average, about 36.5% of the players will choose to split, while the remaining 63.5% will choose to take.
+This means if fewer people start splitting and $p<0.365$; then the expected payoff for splitting will increase and exceed that of taking, making more people start splitting.
+If more people start splitting and $p>0.365$; then the expected payoff for splitting will drop and the payoff for taking will exceed that of splitting, making more people start taking.

 ## Veryifying Evolutionary Stability

 In layman’s terms, evolutionary stability is a strategy's ability to resist being replaced by alternative strategies in a population.
 This strategy is evolutionarily stable.
-If fewer people start splitting and $p<0.365$; then the expected payoff for splitting will increase and exceed that of taking, making more people start splitting.
-If more people start splitting and $p>0.365$; then the expected payoff for splitting will drop and the payoff for taking will exceed that of splitting, making more people start taking.

 Let us verify whether this mixed strategy $d$ satisfies the two formal mathematical conditions of an evolutionarily stable strategy: